pawroman/zola-theme-terminimal/README.md

     - Content has been centered (instead of left-aligned).
     - The header stripes have been spaced out.
     - Tweaks to pagination, especially on mobile (small screens).
-    - The post title underline is now dashed instead of doubly-dotted.
+    - The post title underline is dashed instead of doubly-dotted.
-    - All links are underscored, as per
+    - All links are underlined, as per
       [Brutalist Web Design Guidelines](https://www.brutalist-web.design/).
     - Tweaks to header font sizes.
     - Minor footer tweaks.

 - Absolutely **no JavaScript**.
     - No JavaScript needed to pre-process anything.
-      Zola with it's Sass pre-processor is the only dependency.
+      Zola with its Sass pre-processor is the only dependency.
     - There's no menu trigger.
     - Things load crazy fast, as it's all static content.
     - Prism.js syntax highlighting is not supported (you can use